Top 13 Venture Capital Firms Investing in Gaming Startups

 Image of Transcend Fund - Top VCs in Gaming

-Transcend Fund is a venture capital firm that specializes in backing companies in the gaming and digital entertainment sectors.
-They focus on providing seed and early-stage capital to help founders build the next generation of interactive experiences.
+Transcend Fund is an early-stage venture capital firm that invests in companies building the future of games and digital entertainment.
+They focus on backing founders from the seed stage onward, providing capital for new interactive experiences.

-• Industries of focus: Gaming, digital entertainment, and Web3
+• Industries of focus: Gaming, Digital Entertainment, Social Media, Web3

 • Founded: 2020

-• Notable investments: Polygon, thatgamecompany, Singularity 6, Stress Level Zero
+• Notable investments: Polygon, thatgamecompany, Singularity 6 (acquired), Stress Level Zero

 • Portfolio size: 32 investments